This October, join us as we celebrate Black history, arts and culture.

 Students in receipt of DSA equipment allocation and eligible for student opportunity funding.

-Once DSA is confirmed, Student Services will contact eligible students asking them to complete an online application form and supply a copy of the receipt of payment.
+Once DSA is confirmed, students should complete the online application form and supply a copy of the receipt of payment.

 Ravensbourne University London